-What the Amazon Buy with Prime Expansion Could Mean for Shopify Sites
+What Amazon Buy with Prime Change Means for Shopify Sites

 Amazon is expanding its Buy with Prime program to U.S.-based merchants by the end of the month.
 The company announced this week that the program, which has previously been invitation-only, would officially launch to all sellers across the United States on January 31.